verszz/JBus/README.md

 # JBus-Backend
 This is the backend for JBus App. this program is written in Java language and using Intellij IDEA for the IDE.
+For the frontend part of the JBus App, you can click [JBus-android](https://github.com/verszz/JBus-android)

 ## Content Table
 - [Overview](#overview)